Kymes/kymes.blog/README.md

 ---

 Thanks for stopping by!
-If you're passionate about Salesforce, let's connect!
+If you're enthusiastic about Salesforce, let's connect!